RioWeil/onetwo-qubit-quantum-circuit/README.md

 - As a user, I want to be able to fully manipulate a 1-qubit system by applying Pauli-XYZ, S, T, and Hadamard gates.
 - As a user, I want to be able to fully manipulate a 2-qubit system by applying any tensor product of the above gates, as well as apply a quantum CNOT gate.
-- As a user, I want to be able to add and remove gates to a list of quantum gates that will operate on the system.
+- As a user, I want to be able to add and remove multiple gates to a list of quantum gates that will operate on the system.
 - As a user, I want to be able to view the current quantum state, see probability outcomes of measurement, and measure the state.